Information relating to Coronavirus.

 Coronavirus Job Retention Scheme extended until April 2021

-The Chancellor Rishi Sunak today announced that the Job Retention Scheme would be extended until October.
+The Chancellor Rishi Sunak recently announced that the job retention scheme will be extended until the end of April 2021.
 Until the end of July there will be no changes; however, from August to October there will be more flexibility to enable people to return to work part-time.
-More specific details around the changes will be made available by the end of May.

 On 11 May, a revised version of the Coronavirus Job Retention Scheme step-by-step guidance was published on how to apply for support.

 UK Government’s COVID-19 recovery strategy

 Following the Prime Minister’s announcement, the Government published a recovery roadmap yesterday.
 The document outlines a re-opening timetable with July 4 being the earliest date for the hospitality sector, including accommodations and attractions, to start opening their premises to customers.